Ron Ziegler: Nixon administration

-In 1969, when he was just 29, Ziegler became the youngest White House Press Secretary in history, serving in the Nixon Administration.
+In 1969, at the age of 29, Ziegler became the youngest White House Press Secretary in history, serving in the Nixon Administration.
 He was also the first press secretary to use the White House Press Briefing Room when it was completed in 1970.
 Historically, White House press secretaries had been recruited from the ranks of individuals with substantial journalistic experience, such as Stephen Early and Pierre Salinger, raising the question of whether Ziegler was qualified for his position.
 The hiring of Ziegler was seen by many, and later confirmed by Haldeman himself, as a cog in Nixon's plan to undermine the press; Ziegler's ability to execute the chief of staff's directions was impressive, allowing him to hold a senior position throughout the administration.
+Ziegler held the record for the youngest White House press secretary until 2025, when Karoline Leavitt, aged 27, became Press Secretary at the beginning of the Second presidency of Donald Trump.

 Ziegler was the White House press secretary during the political scandal known as Watergate.
 In 1972, he dismissed the first report of the burglary at the Watergate Hotel as a "third-rate burglary attempt", and repeatedly dismissed reports by Bob Woodward and Carl Bernstein in the Washington Post, but within two years, Nixon had resigned under threat of impeachment.
 Ziegler apologized to The Washington Post for having been so dismissive.

-At a Veterans of Foreign Wars convention on August 20, 1973, Nixon was photographed angrily pushing Ziegler toward a crowd of reporters.
+At a Veterans of Foreign Wars convention on August 20, 1973, Nixon was filmed angrily pushing Ziegler toward a crowd of reporters.
 The president was incensed that Ziegler was not doing enough to keep members of the press away as Nixon entered the convention hall.

 In 1974, Ziegler became Assistant to the President.
 Particularly in the period following the resignations of such senior administration officials as Bob Haldeman and John Ehrlichman, Ziegler became one of Nixon's closest aides and confidants.
 During the impeachment process against Nixon, he defended the president until the bitter end, urging Nixon not to resign, but rather fight conviction and removal from office in the Senate.
 During the unfolding political scandal, Ziegler appeared before Congress at least 33 times.